Record rains cause flash flooding in Tennessee; 4 dead

 Drake said a 65-year-old man’s body was found on a golf course.
 Police said on Twitter earlier it’s believed the man tried to get out of a car that ran off a road into a culvert before being swept away by high water.

-Many rivers and creeks were at or near their highest level since 2010, according to the weather service.
-A flooding event in May 2010 caused 21 deaths in Tennessee and an estimated $1.5 billion in damage in Nashville.
+Many rivers and creeks were at or near their highest level since 2010, according to the National Weather Service.
+Floods in May 2010 caused 21 deaths in Tennessee and an estimated $1.5 billion in damage in Nashville.

-While there was no longer any precipitation falling, flooding remained a threat, Brittney Whitehead, a meteorologist in the Nashville office of the National Weather Service, said Sunday afternoon.
+While there was no longer any precipitation falling, flooding remained a threat, Brittney Whitehead, a weather service meteorologist in Nashville, said Sunday afternoon.

 “Over the next couple of days, we’ll see some of our rivers continue to rise.
 And we’ve got several flood warnings out for those areas that we expect to remain high, at least into Monday,” she said.